antoniomagherini/jamunet_preview/README.md

 \
 The thesis was developed in collaboration with [Deltares](https://www.deltares.nl/en).
 The report can be found at [TU Delft repository](https://repository.tudelft.nl/record/uuid:38ea0798-dd3d-4be2-b937-b80621957348).

 The thesis committee of this project is composed of Dr. Riccardo Taormina (Committee chairman, TU Delft), Dr. ir.
-Erik Mosselman (Main supervisor, Deltares & TU Delft), and Dr. Víctor Chavarrías (Supervisor, Deltares).
+Erik Mosselman (Main supervisor, Deltares & TU Delft), and Dr. ir.
+Víctor Chavarrías (Supervisor, Deltares).

 For any information, feel free to contact the author at the following email address: _antonio.magherini@gmail.com_.